CVE-2025-8758: Least Privilege Violation in TRENDnet TEW-822DRE

 Technical Summary

-CVE-2025-8758 is a high-severity vulnerability identified in the TRENDnet TEW-822DRE wireless router, specifically in firmware version FW103B02.
-The vulnerability involves a least privilege violation related to the vsftpd component, a widely used FTP server software.
-The issue allows an attacker with local access to the device to perform actions beyond their intended privilege level, potentially compromising system integrity or confidentiality.
-The attack complexity is rated as high, meaning exploitation requires significant skill or conditions, and no user interaction is needed.
-The vulnerability does not require authentication but does require local access, limiting remote exploitation possibilities.
-The CVSS 4.0 vector (7.3) reflects a local attack vector (AV:L), high attack complexity (AC:H), no authentication required (AT:N), low privileges needed (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
-The vendor was notified early but has not responded, and no patches are currently available.
-Although the exploit has been publicly disclosed, there are no known exploits in the wild yet.
-This vulnerability could allow an attacker with physical or local network access to escalate privileges, potentially leading to unauthorized configuration changes, data exposure, or denial of service on the affected router device.
+CVE-2025-8758 is a high-severity vulnerability identified in the TRENDnet TEW-822DRE router, specifically in firmware version FW103B02.
+The vulnerability involves a least privilege violation related to the vsftpd component, which is a widely used FTP server software.
+The issue allows an attacker with local access to the device to perform actions beyond their assigned privilege level, potentially escalating their permissions.
+The attack complexity is high, requiring local access and no user interaction, but the exploitability is considered difficult.
+The vulnerability impacts confidentiality, integrity, and availability at a high level, as indicated by the CVSS 4.0 vector: local attack vector (AV:L), high attack complexity (AC:H), no attack prerequisites (AT:N), low privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H, VI:H, VA:H).
+The vendor was notified but has not responded or provided a patch, and although the exploit has been publicly disclosed, there are no known exploits observed in the wild yet.
+This vulnerability could allow an attacker with physical or local network access to the device to escalate privileges, potentially leading to unauthorized configuration changes, data leakage, or disruption of network services provided by the router.

 Potential Impact